bioinformaticsdotca/travel_logistics/montreal/INR_Mon-2510.md

 * Public transit: Société de transport de Montréal (STM), Montreal's public transit operates the [747 Montreal-Trudeau/Downtown](https://www.stm.info/en/info/networks/bus/shuttle/747-yul-montreal-trudeau-airport-downtown-shuttle) shuttle which connects into the rest of Montreal’s transit system.
 The 747 operates 24 hours a day, 7 days a week.
 For current fares, schedules, and transit planning please visit: http://www.stm.info/en.

 * Limousine/Taxi service: Taxis are also a quick and easy way to get to and from Pierre Elliott Trudeau International Airport.
 Taxis are available 24 hours a day, 7 days a week.
 Taxis charge a metered rate based on time and distance.
 The approximate fare to downtown Montreal is $40-$50.
 No reservations are required.

+### By Train

+Montreal's Gare Centrale is a central train hub located in Downtown Montreal.
+You can arrive by train from various cities across Canada with Via Rail, and there is also train service to the USA via Amtrak's Adirondack line to New York City.
+[DETAILS HERE](https://garecentrale.ca/en)

 ### By Car